home-assistant/home-assistant.io/source/_integrations/sonos.markdown

 ## Battery support

 Battery sensors are currently supported for the `Sonos Roam` and `Sonos Move` devices.

-Besides showing the current battery capacity, these sensors provide additional attributes:
-- `charging`: Indicates if the speaker is currently connected to an external power source.
-- `power_source`: The current power source of the speaker, such as `BATTERY`, `SONOS_CHARGING_RING`, or `USB_POWER`.
+For each speaker with a battery, a `sensor` showing the current battery charge level and a `binary_sensor` showing the power state of the speaker are created.
+The `binary_sensor` reports if the speaker is currently powered by an external source and its `power_source` attribute shows which specific source is providing the current power.
+This source attribute can be one of `BATTERY`, `SONOS_CHARGING_RING` if using wireless charging, or `USB_POWER` if charging via USB cable.
+Note that the Roam will report `SONOS_CHARGING_RING` even when using a generic Qi charger.

 ## Services